prbasha/ForestFireSimulator/README.md

 * A burning cell becomes an empty cell
 * A tree cell becomes a burning cell if one of its 8 neighbours is burning
 * A tree cell becomes a burning cell as per the lightning probability
-* An empty becomes a tree cell as per the regrowth probability
+* An empty cell becomes a tree cell as per the regrowth probability

 The lightning and regrowth probabilities can be updated in real-time.